Philadelphia STEM Ecosystem

 Pennsylvania Statewide STEM Ecosystem

-In the fall of 2020, PSSE joined with the Pennsylvania STEM Coalition - a statewide, cross-sector network comprised of over 800 stakeholders.
-Similar to PSSE, the PA STEM Coalition strives to provide equitable access to STEM learning experiences for every learner - from early childhood through higher education.
+In the fall of 2020, PSSE joined with the Pennsylvania STEM Coalition - a statewide, cross-sector network of over 800 stakeholders.
+Similar to PSSE, the PA STEM Coalition strove to provide equitable access to STEM learning experiences for every learner - from early childhood through higher education.
 In 2022, the PSSE and the Coalition consolidated into one entity - the Pennsylvania Statewide STEM Ecosystem.
 Administered by a 14-member Leadership Team that meets regularly and represents Pennsylvania’s diverse regions and perspectives, it is composed of STEM Ecosystem Leads as well as an Advisory Board.

 A common vision for STEM